Why Smart Kids May Hide Their Exceptional Skills at School

-Abby, who enrolled in a K12 school last year, prefers the more challenging learning environment of her new classroom.
+Abby, who enrolled in a K12-powered school last year, prefers the more challenging learning environment of her new classroom.
 Abby says she was bullied at her previous school because of her “academic success, race, and love for knowledge.”
-In addition to being “bored” at her local school, she says the other kids left her feeling “alone and unwanted.”
-Now she writes, “thanks to K12, I feel welcomed, wanted, and cared for, with the pace and challenges I need academically.”
+In addition to being “bored” at her previous brick-and-mortar school, she says the other kids left her feeling “alone and unwanted.”
+After she started the K12 curriculum she wrote, “thanks to K12, I feel welcomed, wanted, and cared for, with the pace and challenges I need academically.”

-Savannah also found that being an advanced learner could invite bullying in the classroom.
-When she began taking an 8th-grade math class in the fifth grade, her classmates resented her knowledge.
+Savannah also found that being an advanced learner could lead to experiencing bullying in the classroom.
+When she began taking an eighth-grade math class in the fifth grade, her classmates resented her knowledge.
 “Kids always wanted me to give them answers, and I always said no and so they would find things to make fun of me,” she recalls.
-Savannah says switching to Georgia Cyber Academy (GCA) has been life-changing for her.
+Savannah says switching to a virtual school has been life-changing for her.
 “I was able to focus on my school work and not be bothered by other people,” she writes.

 Whether at an online school or a traditional public school, all kids should be free to feel good about their uniqueness and their individual talents.
 “Believe it or not, I feel like a proud ‘nerd,’” Isabella wrote about her experience after switching to a school that better accommodated her needs as an advanced learner.
 “I just caught onto things faster than the other students,” she explains, “I honestly did not enjoy how ‘advanced’ I was five years ago.”

 Featured image courtesy of Ben Stanfield | Flickr | Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) Used with permission.